 “Tax Credit Certification” means the annual certification and tenant data that the Owner is required to submit pursuant to Section 10.B.

-“Tax Credit Report” means the audited financial report (AFR), the annual project budget or the Tax Credit Certification required for each LIHTC Project.

 “Tax Increment Financing” means any type of tax increment financing, including without limitation an Affordable Housing TIF, a development district and development program approved by a municipality or a tax increment financing district approved by the State’s Department of Economic and Community Development pursuant to 30-A M.R.S.A., Chapter 206, as may be amended.